 The general range for a solar battery’s useful lifespan is between 5 and 15 years.
-Batteries will have to replaced at least once to match the 25year lifespan of PV system.
+Batteries will have to be replaced at least once to match the 25year lifespan of the PV system.

 Install from professionals

-Regen is now a Tesla certified installer, which means we offer a customized solar-plus-battery solution that enables one to harness the abundant power of sun with zero dependence on fossil fuels.
+Regen is now a Tesla-certified installer, which means we offer a customized solar and battery solution that enables one to harness the abundant power of the sun with zero dependence on fossil fuels.
 Installing Powerwall with Regen is easy.
 We take care of everything from system design, permitting, installation, financing, and customer service.